 Note: in the example below, the Test Options dashboard was used to test all pairs for audio.
-In this particular case, the cable that was tested was only a 2-wire system, but an 8 conductor Cat 5 cable was used in the system.
-Hence, any combination of 4 or 5 results in some audio because the system is capable of demodulating the audio even if only 1⁄2 of the signal is present.
+In this case, the cable that was tested was only a 2-wire system, but an 8-conductor Cat 5 cable was used in the system.
+Hence, any combination of 4 or 5 results in some audio because the system can demodulate the audio even if only 1⁄2 of the signal is present.